wavefrontHQ/docs/pages/doc/wavefront_spring_boot3.md

   </table>
 * Java 17 or above
 * Maven 3.5+ or Gradle 7.5 or later
-  <br/>See [System Requirements](https://docs.spring.io/spring-boot/docs/3.0.x/reference/html/getting-started.html#getting-started.system-requirements) in the Spring Boot documentation.
+  <br/>See the[System Requirements](https://docs.spring.io/spring-boot/docs/3.0.x/reference/html/getting-started.html#getting-started.system-requirements) in the Spring Boot documentation.

-{% include note.html content="If you currently use Spring Boot 2, see our separate [Spring Boot 2 documentation](wavefront_springboot.html)."%}
+{% include note.html content="If you currently use Spring Boot 2, see our [Spring Boot 2 documentation](wavefront_springboot.html)."%}

 ### Step 1: Initialize and Configure Your Project